What to look for when you're buying a used camera

 READ UP ON THE CAMERA YOU ARE CONSIDERING.

 The most important thing you can do is understand how the camera is supposed to look, feel, and work.
 If you know how a camera is supposed to operate, you will be able to tell if something is not working right.
 Click here to go to Michael Butkus' extremely useful instruction manual page.
+Youtube videos can be hit & miss, but you should consider watching a few to familiarize yourself with how the camera looks and sounds in operation.

-BRING BATTERIES, CARDS, AND FILM.
+BRING BATTERIES, CARDS, FILM, AND A FLASHLIGHT.

 If a film camera needs batteries, find out what they are and bring them along.
 Bring a roll of test film to make sure the camera can wind and rewind it.
 If a digital camera needs a memory card, bring a suitable memory card with you.
+A seller may provide these, but they may not, and you're better off having them with you.

-CHECK THE CONDITION.
+CHECK THE OVERALL CONDITION.

 CHECK BASIC FUNCTIONS.